List of Shameless (British TV series) characters: Mimi Tutton

 Mimi attempts to join a local women's group to find companionship and feel better about herself, but they rebuff her attempts to appear in their risque charity calendar, making her feel fat, unattractive, and worthless.
 To add insult to injury, they ask Mimi to supply them with some party drugs to help loosen them up before the photo shoot.
 In revenge, Mimi gives them such potent 'treats' that they begin cavorting around in their underwear, groping each other.
 Mimi films them and sets up a website to display the shots.

 Mimi gives birth to a newborn daughter, later named Cilla, at the end of Series 7 after complaining of stomach pains and nausea which scared her into believing she had started menopause.
 The baby was presumably fathered by estranged husband Paddy.
 According to the Shameless website, Mimi will return to living in the Maguire house, with baby daughter Cilla, in Series 8.
-It is implied that she is unsure who fathered Cilla because of her fling with underage Billy.
+Mimi initially did not know who Villa’s father is due to her having several one-night-stands after breaking up with Paddy in order to make herself feel wanted again.
 It is later revealed that Cilla's father is in fact Billy, who returns to Chatsworth to be part of the child's life.
 At the end of Series 8 the couple marry, despite ongoing controversy and disapproval of much of the family.
 In Series 9, Mimi forces Billy to have an open relationship because she is worried and too old for him.
+She ends the open relationship after Billy reveals he does not want an open relationship and only wants to be with her.
 It is also implied she knew her son Micky was gay all along, after she encourages him to leave the estate with a baby he has saved, which he does.